vseryakov/backendjs/README.md

 The benefits of this approach is not to run any separate servers and dealing with its own configuration and support, using nanomsg internal backend cache system is self contained and does not need additional external resources, any node can be LRU server whose only role is to make sure all other nodes flush their caches if needed.
 Using redundant broadcast servers makes sure such flush requests reach all nodes in the cluster and there is no single point of failure.

+Essentually, setting `cache-host` to the list of any nodes in the network is what needs to be done to support distributed cache with nanomsg sockets.

 # memcached
 Setting `cache-type=memcache` and pointing `memcache-host` to one or more hosts running memcached servers is what needs to be done only, the rest of the